 We start by evaluating how the characteristics of the political environment within the municipality shape coalition formation.
 This part of our empirical investigation complements and supports Golder's seminal work on PEC formation (Golder 2005, 2006b).
-Because we are using municipality-level variables, our analysis deviates from that of Golder (2005, 2006b) who uses dyadic data to test for these hypotheses.15 In our specification, we collapse the data to the municipality level and use OLS to estimate the connection between the presence of PECs and different variables characterizing the electoral conditions.
+Because we are using municipality-level variables, our analysis deviates from that of Golder (2005, 2006b) who uses dyadic data to test for these hypotheses.19 In our specification, we use municipality-election year level data and use OLS to estimate the connection between the presence of PECs and different variables characterizing the electoral conditions.

 Consider first our signalling hypothesis that suggests that an increase in the number of parties should be associated with an increased likelihood of having electoral coalitions.
 This should happen no matter how disproportional the electoral system is and despite the level of polarisation.
-The coefficient of Number of parties is systematically positive and statistically significant, suggesting that having one more party is associated with a 8 to 14% increase in the probability that a municipality has a PEC.
+The coefficient of Number of parties is systematically positive and statistically significant, suggesting that having one more party is associated with a 7 to 9% increase in the probability that a municipality has a PEC.
 The correlations are in line with our signalling hypothesis (Hypothesis 1).

 We also find support for our disproportionality hypothesis (Hypothesis 2): political parties are more prone to form an alliance when the electoral system is more disproportional.
-16
+Note that PECs could influence the value that the disproportionality index gets.
+To avoid any biases that could arise from this, we thus use the lagged disproportionality metric.20

-15Given that the theoretical predictions concern the political context instead of the characteristics of potential coalition partners, aggregated data is better-suited than dyadic data to this study.
+19Given that the theoretical predictions concern the political context instead of the characteristics of potential coalition partners, aggregated data is better-suited than dyadic data to this study.
 However, dyadic data can be helpful in reconciling the aggregate-level findings.
 We return to this in the last part of our analysis.

-16In the appendix, we present results from a specification with municipality and year fixed effects which allow us to hold all time-invariant municipality-level characteristics and time-specific common shocks constant (Appendix Table C2).
+20Our results are robust to using current-term disprorportionality instead.
+In the appendix, we present results from a specification with municipality and year fixed effects which allow us to hold all time-invariant municipality-level characteristics and time-specific common shocks constant (Appendix Table C2).
 Given that many features of the local political context are rather persistent, including municipality fixed effects leaves us with considerably less identifying variation.
-Indeed, while we
+Indeed, while we still find a strong relationship between the presence of PECs and the number of political parties, the result we have for disproportionality vanishes.